FarronF/limerick-council-meetings/meetings/2018/11/26-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 15th November 2018.md

 stimulation of the local economy underlining our commitment to economic growth in

-order to generate employment and create an environment for continued prosperity.--- 7
+order to generate employment and create an environment for continued prosperity.
+---
+7

  The Members vision for the Opera Site received the backing and support of the